- This Key field lets you assign a unique key to a header.

 Request Document

-A request document is a structured data message sent from one system to another when a request is made.
+A request document is a structured data message sent from one system to another in response to a request.
 It defines the format and content of the transmitted data.
 It is usually formatted as XML and JSON.

 - Expand the band by clicking it.
 Once expanded, the following fields will be displayed: